 As we diligently make progress on achieving those retirement dreams, we don’t spend as much time as we should thinking about what life may actually look like in retirement.
-Just last week, I spoke to a client who says she would like to retire at the end of this year.
-We have been working toward her economic freedom for years, and she has enough assets to be able to make all the dreams she has expressed come to fruition.
-We got to the end of the financial plan discussion and I was all set to celebrate starting the countdown to the long-awaited retirement date.
+Recently, I spoke to a client who says she would like to retire at the end of this year.
+We have been working toward her economic freedom for years, and she has enough assets to help make all the dreams she has expressed come to fruition.
+We got to the end of the financial plan discussion, and I was all set to celebrate starting the countdown to the long-awaited retirement date.

 But there was a pause, and then she said, “I don’t know if I can actually start to withdraw the money and feel good about it.
 I have been so focused on saving, investing and planning for years that I don’t know how I will feel about starting to take money out, even if it’s for things I think I want.”

 She went on to say that she always thought she wanted to move to another state to be close to her extended family, but she now realizes that they are going to be busy with their own lives, and it won’t just be fun all the time like when she visits now.
 And if her family won’t be able to see her multiple times a week, then maybe she doesn’t actually want to live in that state and make a major lifestyle adjustment to weather climates she doesn’t enjoy year-round and not being able to walk on the beach every day.